themustafaomar/vue-starter/README.md

 #### Queues

-I chose not to add laravel worker configuration for you, I prefer running the following command each time because I need to restart the queues a lot, however this is the supervisor worker configuration.
+I chose not to add laravel worker configuration for you, I prefer running the command `sail artisan queue:work` each time because I need to restart the queues a lot, however this is the supervisor worker configuration.

 ```conf
 [program:laravel-worker]